glynternet/pitchme/PITCHME.md

 ---

 - **goimports**
-Ensures that code adheres to go formatting standards. `goimports` implements `gofmt` and checks that the `import` block is formatted correctly.
+Ensures code adheres to go formatting standards.
+	- implements `gofmt`;
+	- checks `import` block formatting.
 - **golint**
 Ensures that code is in a certain style.
+	- Considered opinionated
-Considered opinionated, however the errors reported were considered valid errors, apart from one.
+	- errors reported were considered valid errors
+		- except for one.

 ---